-17.4.
-The registration process
+16.4 The registration process

 During registration applicants who have been granted provisional acceptance to the Faculty may enrol for any programme within the Faculty, provided they meet the minimum requirements of the programme on the basis of their final matric marks.
-This ruling does not apply to BAccLLB and BCom (Law) programmes - for these, special permission has to be obtained from the Faculty of Law.
+This ruling does not apply to the selection programme BCom (International Business), as well as the BAccLLB and BCom (Law) programmes - for these, special permission has to be obtained from the Faculty of Law.